lilf4p/aif-project/README.md

 - `crowding_factor` : crowding factor for crossover
 - `output_path` : path to save the result

+### Grayscale Text Experiments ("grayscale_text") ###
+The algorithm with grayscale text can be executed by user by:
+- loading a builtin configuration from the builtin_config json file.
+Builtin available `picasso-text-long`, `picasso-text`, `monalisa-text`, `singapore-text`

+or

+- using a custom configuration properly defined in a json file as it follows `image_path` : path to the target image `distance_metric` : function to evaluate fitness `max_gens`: maximum number of generations before stopping `population_size` : the size of the population for each generation `mutation_chance` : probability of mutation `mutation_strength` : strength of the mutation, how long the text string should be `elitism` : wether to use elitism techniques `elitism_size` : number of members used for elitism `font` :
+        `name` : name of the desired font (between arial, gidole and freemono) `size` : size of the text to draw
+If any of these parameters is not provided the default value will be loaded.

 #### Cython usage ####
 For compilation with Cython, after the above steps the following script